Coolgolf1/Coolgolf1/README.md

 - 🚀 **Rocketry** at my university's ICAI Rocket Team.
 - 📈 **Quantitative Finance** & stochastic calculus.
-- 🔬 **Analytical Chemistry** such as FTIR, HPLC, and other techniques.
+- 🔬 **Analytical Chemistry** such as Spectroscopy, Chromatography, and other techniques.

 ---